pip-services/pip-services-docs/content/en/node/azure/services/commandable_azure_function_service.md

 > `public` constructor(name: string)

-- **name**: string - a service name.
+- **name**: string - service's name.

 ### Instance methods

 #### getBody
-Returns body from Azure Function context.
+Returns a body from Azure Function context.

 This method can be overloaded in child classes.